Nitinkumar432/ADI_question_practice_and_notes/README.md

-# 90 % syallabus done :
+# 90 % syllabus done :

 # keep eye on that to more updates